-Some Verizon Galaxy Nexus units receive Android 4.0.4 updateAlex Wagner - Deputy Managing Editor, News Desk
+Some Verizon Galaxy Nexus units receive Android 4.0.4 updateAlex Wagner - Editorial Director of News and Content

 The update to Android 4.0.4 officially began making its way to the GSM Galaxy Nexus way back at the end of March, but so far we've yet to hear a peep from Verizon on the official upgrade for its LTE-enabled version of the Galaxy Nexus.
 While that's still the case as we enter May, it appears that some Verizon Galaxy Nexus owners have begun receiving a bump to the IMM76K build of Android 4.0.4 over the air.
 So far it seems that only a small set of users have gotten the official upgrade.
 However, some folks have noticed that several display units in Verizon stores have also received IMM76K, as you can see in the photo above.